 These measures are an attempt to quantify the importance of the components of a particular fishery to communities along the Atlantic coast and suggest where impacts from management actions are more likely to be experienced.
-The descriptions of the dolphin wahoo fishery that follow include these quantitative measures in addition to qualitative information about the communities.
+The descriptions of the dolphin wahoo fishery and snapper grouper fishery that follow include these quantitative measures in addition to qualitative information about the communities.
+It should be noted that these vessels may also participate in the coastal migratory pelagics (CMP) fishery as well, but because the actions in this amendment focus on the dolphin wahoo and snapper grouper fisheries, a description of the social environment associated with the CMP fishery will not be included in this section.
+A detailed description of the CMP fishery can be found in CMP Amendment 20A (GMFMC/SAFMC 2013).